-An overwhelming majority of 86% found that switching to a headless CMS improved their content operations.
-This may suggest that the lower number of headless CMS users than monolithic users in the sample is not tied to its performance, but possibly other reasons such as a lack of awareness of the technology and its benefits.
+An overwhelming majority of 88% found that switching to a headless CMS improved their content operations.
+This is despite the fact that the top 4 CMS choices in the sample were monolithic systems.
+This may suggest that the comparably lower number of headless CMS users in the sample is not tied to its performance, but possibly other reasons such as a lack of awareness of the technology and its benefits.